guyleonchen/Guyleonchen/README.md

 # Hi, I’m Guy Cheneval!
 Welcome.

 Motivated and detail-oriented professional with training in cybersecurity and IT fundamentals, supported by certifications in Google Cybersecurity and CompTIA Security+, plus additional study through Cisco’s Junior Cybersecurity Analyst Pathway.
 Skilled in troubleshooting, documentation, and problem-solving, with strong experience in customer service and teamwork from previous roles.
-Actively developing a portfolio of hands-on IT and cybersecurity projects. 📄 [View Resume](https://github.com/guyleonchen/Guy_Cheneval_-_Cyber_Security/blob/17aa476f98c9a6a19782bec7169e5d165074717c/Guy_Cheneval_-_Cyber_Security.pdf)
+Actively developing a portfolio of hands-on IT and cybersecurity projects.

 ---